Organized self-help housing in Pachacútec, Lima, Peru: Training women’s groups in earthquake resistant housing construction. September, 2022.

 Building materials facility for compressed earth bricks (CEBs) and community training center in Jinja, Uganda.

 The National Slum Dwellers Federation of Uganda (NSDFU) and the Ngo ACTogeter, both working for and with the urban poor in Uganda, support a key project in the city of Jinja, concerning sustainable housing and the production of building materials.
 Both organizations jointly facilitate local initiatives to improve the daily living conditions of the poor in Jinja, in particular through the establishment of community savings groups.
 These initiatives include the establishment of a community center in Walukuba East Settlement, that aims to accommodate a variety of activities for the low-income groups living in informal neighborhoods of Jinja.
-It is about:

 Various workshops are also given to federation members who come from outside the city of Jinja.
 For the accommodation of such participants, guest rooms have been built on the two upper floors of the community center.
 The facility in Jinja produces sustainable building materials with which homes can be built or improved by means of self-help incremental housing (new housing or home renovations).
 The facility sells the building materials directly to the households, who may obtain technical assistance for a proper and professional use of the materials in self-help construction.
 The project provides training in construction skills to aspirant construction workers and self-building residents.
 Students of local technical schools can also do internships in this project and thus acquire practical skills.
 The center can be used for community development and as a training center.
 A hostel facility is included.
 This multipurpose community center offers possibilities to address sustainability targets concerning community building, the combat against poverty and the use of sustainable building materials.
 This community center is also called a ‘Self-Reliance Center (SRC)’.
-The aim of this SRC is to support self-reliant communities able to create incremental housing at the city level.
-For the operation of the SRC, community members from informal settlements need to actively participate in the programs and mobilize their collective labor toward such efforts as producing brick or cement, and participating in construction or improvement.
-It might well be possible for the community center in Walukuba East Settlement to perform a key role in developing a full-fledged SRC for Jinja.

 Sustainability aspects of Interlocking Stabilized Soil Blocks (examples in Jinja, Uganda)

 In Uganda, the walls of houses are usually built with fired bricks.
 This implies that clay is extracted from the soil, and that the bricks are being fired in kilns.
 Wood is used as fuel; which leads to deforestation and the emission of CO2 among other things.
 This is far from sustainable, certainly because this happens on a large scale.
-Moreover, the process results in uneven bricks and 20 percent waste as the bricks closest to the heat source are over-fired while those farther away are under-fired.
-Building walls with uneven bricks leads to excessive use of mortar.

-An alternative environmentally friendly and cheaper way of building walls is through the use of Compressed Earth Blocks (CEB), put together from mining locally sand and loam, with thereby mixed a (low) rate of cement.
+A sustainable and cheap way of building walls is through the use of Compressed Earth Blocks (CEB), put together from mining locally sand and loam, with thereby mixed a (low) rate of cement.
 Basically, the work can be done by local people; however, it requires a certain amount of knowledge and training.
 The Jinja Training and production center is performing well concerning these technologies.
 Several houses and toilet buildings were constructed with CEB technology, among others: the Waterborne Toilet (building) for the community in Walubuka West Market, realized with the Jinja Municipal council in conjunction with the Mukamawakisa Saving Group.
 There is an urgent need for funds to be able to serve a large amount of households who need a core house or home renovation in the area.
 One might use NSDFU funds which is called ‘Suubi and Loaning’.
 As the Ugandan Federation grows in size and confidence, the need for finances to support community group initiatives becomes more eminent.
 The Federation NSDFU, with SDI, and the Lutheran World Federation worked together to start a Ugandan Urban Poor Fund – called the Suubi Development Initiative.
 In the current situation, a household must have a property title or deed that must be handed over to the Federation in order to get a small loan, for example for the building of an extra bedroom, an adequate roof or a better kitchen.
 Besides using their own savings, households could obtain small credit and build quicker with the help of the building materials and training facility.
 This means that a fund for the scaling up of house construction and home renovation in Jinja is necessary.
 The Ngo ACTogeher is also seeking with NSDFU for new financial opportunities.
 All actions mentioned might lead to a new phase of their Jinja project namely a more intensive use of the existent building materials facility and community training center.

 Members Saving Group in front of a toilet facility.
 Wall with compressed earth bricks.